New home, new start: the checklist for your interior

 -

-Color, textiles and personal touches
+Color, textiles and personal accents

 Bathroom